What Happens When You File for Bankruptcy as a Business?

 Other Debt Relief Options to Consider

 While declaring bankruptcy can be helpful, it is generally considered a last resort.
-Given the cost, time, and complexities involved with filing for bankruptcy, it is wise to explore other avenues first, if possible:
+Given the cost, time, and complexities involved with filing for bankruptcy, it is wise to explore other avenues first:

-• Debt settlement – You may be able to negotiate with creditors to accept less than the total amount owed, either in a lump sum or over a payment plan.
+- Debt settlement – You may be able to negotiate with creditors to accept less than the total amount owed.
+It can be either in a lump sum or over a payment plan.
 While this will impact your credit, it avoids bankruptcy.

-• Reworking your budget – Cutting expenses, boosting sales, and otherwise improving cash flow may let you pay off debts over time without needing bankruptcy protection.
+- Reworking your budget – Cutting expenses, boosting sales, and otherwise improving cash flow may allow you to pay off debts over time without needing bankruptcy protection.

 Before deciding, discuss your situation and options thoroughly with a knowledgeable business bankruptcy lawyer.
 They can review the likely outcomes and impacts of filing for bankruptcy in your specific case.